thosgood/this-weeks-finds/markdown/151-200/week167.md

 sense to do experiments looking for quantum fluctuations in the geometry of spacetime, or are they far too puny to detect with present technology?
-A precise answer would require a full-fledged theory of quantum gravity, which we don\'t have.
+A precise answer would require a full-fledged theory of quantum gravity, which we don't have.
 But a rough answer is all we need!
-Here\'s where thought experiments come in handy.
-However, one must be careful\... verbal reasoning easily conceals many pitfalls!
+Here's where thought experiments come in handy.
+However, one must be careful... verbal reasoning easily conceals many pitfalls!
 Let me present an argument that puts a lower bound on how accurately we can measure distances: